Puerto Princesa: Climate

 Puerto Princesa features a tropical wet and dry climate (Köppen climate classification Aw).
 It is usually wet from May to December, with very little rain from January to April.
 Average temperature is 27.43 C while the annual average rainfall is 1563.8 mm per year.
 It is warm and humid all year round.

-On 23 April 2025 the town reached 37.0C for the first time in history.
+On 23 April 2025 the town reached 37.0 C for the first time in history.